-You can use certain switches on the right joystick to perform common tasks while keeping your hands close to the machine controls.
-The joystick switches only function when you are in the work screen.
+The remote switch lets you use common features while keeping your hands close to the machine controls.
+The remote switch only functions when you are in the work screen.
+The functionality of the remote switch depends on the mode you are in.

-The joystick switches let you: